 220 - Watercolor Painting IIntroduction to various watercolor techniques and the thought process which accompanies issues of painting.
 Practical emphasis on composition, color and value relationships, and coordination with a transparent medium.
 This studio course will require that a majority of work be completed outside of the studio class time.
 Prerequisites: ARTS 102 and ARTS 150.

 230 - Color StudiesCourse emphasizes the seeing of color interaction through practice primarily with color papers and work with pigments.
 Focus on the expression of light, space, movement, and mood.
 Includes some history of color theory and introduction to color strategies and painting.
 Prerequisite: ARTS 102.

 250 - Drawing IIDevelopment of visual skills that deepen the student's ability to find the dynamics of abstraction in the landscape and still-life.
 A large portion of the term will involve on-location drawing in graphite with the remaining portion of the term devoted to studio rendering techniques in graphite.
 Emphasis on compositional analysis.
 Prerequisite: ARTS 150.

 251 - The Language of DrawingAn immersive study of on-location drawing practices and techniques where drawing becomes a tool for observation and recording of cultures, historical sites, and landscapes.
 Drawing will also be explored as a vehicle to communicate content.
 This course develops skills in composition, observation, facility with mixed-media, drawing terminology, critiquing, and perspective.
-Open only to students who have been accepted on an abroad program that is using this course.
+Offered only on abroad programs.

 256 - Exhibition Project ManagementThis course is designed to develop skills in the layout and design of a visual exhibition.
 Students will apply the general principles of effective communication, develop skills in organizing and managing content, and develop skills in working as a creative team.
 An understanding of planning, research, and audience will be emphasized.